|Guide||♦||43 Triplogs||0 Topics|

-, rounds Cholla Mountain (Hill #3406 on the SLD's "Granite Mountain Multiuse Area" map) and returns, covering a boulder-and-saguaro-dotted landscape.
+Cholla Mountain Loop is a genteel ramble through the open desert of the proposed McDowell Mountain Preserve.
+It crosses the current preserve land, rounds Cholla Mountain (Hill #3406 on the SLD's "Granite Mountain Multiuse Area" map) and returns, covering a boulder-and-saguaro-dotted landscape.
 Except for one very short, steep climb and descent, the grade is easy.
-There's NO shade, so this is definitely not a summer hike.
+There's NO shade, so this is not a summer hike.

-About 1 mile in there's a gate marking the beginning of the Preserve.
-Go through the gate and continue on.
-Ahead and to the left you'll see a slanted, banded mountain; this is Brown's Peak.
-Continue on straight until you see the sign for Brown's Ranch, and turn right on the unmarked trail.
-Here's where the yuccas really start to pop up.
-The trail narrows and cuts across Brown's Ranch and pops back out onto State Trust Land at TR 24 near the foot of Cholla Mountain, a hill made of huge, smooth boulders.
+About 1 mile in, there's a gate marking the beginning of the Preserve.
+Go through the gate and continue.
+Ahead and to the left, you'll see a slanted, banded mountain; this is Brown's Peak.
+Continue straight until you see the sign for Brown's Ranch, and turn right on the unmarked trail.
+Here's where the yuccas start to pop up.
+The trail narrows and cuts across Brown's Ranch and pops back out onto State Trust Land at TR 24 near the foot of Cholla Mountain, a hill made of massive, smooth boulders.
 Boulders are everywhere, and the whole landscape looks like one of the tonier resorts.

 Turn left on TR 24.
-The trail starts to undulate and there are several turns; just follow the trail markers.
-On this day the fairy dusters and hedgehogs were giving a good show.
+The trail starts to undulate, and there are several turns; follow the trail markers.
+On this day, the fairy dusters and hedgehogs were giving a good show.

 No water or toilets at the TH, but there is a cleverly-disguised gas station on the SW corner of Alma School and Dynamite.